A truly regal setting for your special day

 Whether it’s a traditional white wedding or something more unconventional, our approved suppliers will help make your special day as fabulous as it can be.Find out more about our approved suppliers

-Celebrate the royal wedding of Prince Harry and Meghan Markle with this official commemorative china tankard commissioned by Buckingham Palace to commemorate the royal occasion on 19 May 2018.
+Celebrate the royal wedding of TRH The Duke and Duchess of Sussex with this official commemorative china tankard commissioned by Buckingham Palace to commemorate the occasion on 19 May 2018.